mantl/mantl/README.md

 ### Deploying on multiple servers
 If you already have running instances (Centos7 is the only Linux distribution supported at this time), do the following to deploy the software:

-1. Install the software components: `sudo pip install -r requirements.txt`
+1. Install the software components: `pip install -r requirements.txt`
 2. Create an [Ansible inventory](http://docs.ansible.com/intro_inventory.html) file.
 You can use the the following files as examples, replacing the host names with your instances:
 	- [`inventory/1-datacenter`](inventory/1-datacenter)
 	- [`inventory/2-datacenter`](inventory/2-datacenter) Multi-DC with WAN join.
 Ensure that DCs have network connectivity to each other, especially for ports 8300-8302.